reyyuuki/Azyx/README.md

 </div>

-# 🎉 Azyx - Your Ultimate Anime & Manga Hub 🎉
+# 🎉 Azyx - An Anilist client 🎉

-Welcome to **Azyx**, your one-stop solution for watching anime and reading manga!
-Packed with powerful features, a sleek UI, and tons of customization options, Azyx brings your favorite entertainment straight to your device in style. 🌟✨
+Welcome to Azyx – a modern, feature-rich platform designed for seamless content browsing.
+With a sleek UI, extensive customization options, and a smooth user experience, Azyx makes discovering and organizing your favorite media effortless. 🚀📚

 ## 🚀 Features That Set Azyx Apart